joelvaneenwyk/homepage/source/joelvaneenwyk/views/public/blog/dev_notes_2017_10_23/_data.md

 Few things:

-* Apparently Bower is now deprecated and need to move to Yarn: "Prevent this by migrating to Yarn: <https://bower.io/blog/2017/how-to-migrate-away-from-bower/">
+* Apparently Bower is now deprecated and need to move to Yarn: [Prevent this by migrating to Yarn](https://bower.io/blog/2017/how-to-migrate-away-from-bower/)
 * Currently I maintain a 'private' version and public version of the website.
 The reasons I did this seem no longer valid.
 * I've been paying to have a secure HTTPS version of the site.
 This no longer seems necessary.